Homelessness: Europe

+At least 895,000 people are estimated to be homeless on any one night, according to the European Federation of National Organisations working with the Homeless (FEANTSA) in research published in September 2023.
+This was based on the most recent national statistics in 23 European countries, recording 533,054 people as homeless, and applying the average percentage of homeless people in those countries (0.174%) to Europe's total estimated population in 2022 (513 million).

 Switzerland

 Homelessness in Switzerland is a known social issue, however, there are few estimates as to the number of Swiss people affected.
 Homelessness is less visible in Switzerland than in many other Western countries.
 The majority of homeless people in Geneva are Swiss or French, with a minority from other countries.

 One Swiss study found that 1.6 percent of all patients admitted to psychiatric wards were homeless.
 The study reported that social factors and psychopathology are independently contributing to the risk of homelessness.

 In 2014, Swiss authorities reportedly began allowing homeless people to sleep in fallout shelters built during the Cold War.

 There are many centers for providing food for homeless people, including the Suneboge community center.

-United Kingdom
+British Isles

 Homelessness across the U.K. is a devolved matter, resulting in different legislation, frameworks, and even definitions, from country to country.

 Since the late 1990s, housing policy has been a devolved matter, and state support for homeless people, together with legal rights in housing, have therefore diverged to a certain degree.
 A national service, called Streetlink, was established in 2012 to help members of the public obtain near-immediate assistance for specific rough sleepers, with the support of the Government (as housing is a devolved matter, the service currently only extends to England).

-The annual number of homeless households in England peaked in 200304 at 135,420 before falling to a low of 40,020 in 200910.
-In 201718, there were 56,600 homeless households, which was 60 percent below the 200304 peak, and 40 percent higher than the 200910 low.
+The annual number of homeless households in England peaked in 2003–04 at 135,420 before falling to a low of 40,020 in 2009–10.
+In 2017–18, there were 56,600 homeless households, which was 60 percent below the 2003–04 peak, and 40 percent higher than the 2009–10 low.
 The UK has more than 120,000 children in temporary accommodation, a number which has increased from 69,050 children in 2010.

 In 2007 the official figures for England were that an average of 498 people slept rough each night, with 248 of those in London.

 Homelessness in England since 2010 has been rising.
 By 2016 it is estimated the number sleeping rough had more than doubled since 2010.
 The National Audit Office said about homelessness in England 2010–17 there has been a 60 percent rise in households living in temporary accommodation and a rise of 134 percent in rough sleepers.
 It is estimated 4,751 people bedded down outside overnight in England in 2017, up 15 percent over the previous year.
 The housing charity Shelter used data from four sets of official 2016 statistics and calculated 254,514 people in England were homeless.